kylegilman/video-embed-thumbnail-generator/readme.txt

 = These options will only affect Video.js playback =

 * `skin="example-css-class"` Completely change the look of the video player. <a href="http://designer.videojs.com/">Video.js provides a custom skin designer here.</a>
+* `nativecontrolsfortouch="true/false` enables or disables native controls on touchscreen devices.
+Native controls allow for streaming services like AirPlay and Chromecast, but don't always look as nice.

 = These options will only affect Flash playback in Strobe Media Playback video elements.
 They will have no effect on other players. =